 There's a lot to like about solid-state storage technology; it's small, runs cool, is power efficient and it's lightning fast.
-Put it head-to-head
+Put it head-to-head with traditional spinning media and it wins on nearly all counts, with admittedly some not-yet-fully resolved issues related to long-term reliability and price.
+Still, few would question that solid-state storage is the direction that enterprise storage is headed.

 The real question is just how soon the transition from mechanical storage to solid-state storage technology will take place.